Pink Vintage Dresser with Gold Hardware

 After repairs, the next step is to prep the dresser for paint.
 Prepping furniture for paint is actually a huge deal.
 Especially when you are going to paint a dresser in a light color! – More on that in a second!

-To make sure the paint stuck to the dresser, I cleaned the dirt, grime, wax and oil off of the dresser with Krud Kutter.
+To make sure the paint stuck to the dresser, I cleaned the dirt, grime, wax, and oil off of the dresser with Krud Kutter.
 Learn more about how to clean furniture before painting here!
+If you’re concerned about bacteria, germs, and musty odors lurking inside your piece, learn how to disinfect wood dresser here.

-Then I lightly sanded the whole dresser down with 220 grit sandpaper and removed any dust with a vacuum and a tack cloth.
+Then, I lightly sanded the whole dresser down with 220 grit sandpaper and removed any dust with a vacuum and a tack cloth.

 I also filled in half of the old hardware holes so I could switch out the hardware.
 I love using either Bondo or Kwikwood to fill hardware holes because they dry super fast and super hard compared to regular wood filler!